-We all know that romance novels are fun, sexy and incredibly popular, but it can be hard to know where to begin with this genre.
+We all know that the best romance novels are fun, sexy and incredibly popular, but it can be hard to know where to begin with this genre.
 After all, romance is the second most popular category of fiction in the United States and there were more than 9,000 titles published in 2013 alone.
 Yes, you read that right.

 And, even I can admit as a romance novelist myself that the titles and covers are often pretty similar.
 But daunting as it may be to dive in, there are plenty of excellent reasons to make the effort.
 Romance novels can rev up your sex drive, provide some real life love advice or just be a fun beach read — and there’s nothing wrong with that!